2026 Mercedes-Benz E-Class: Hybrid MPG, Price & Specifications

-The 2026 Mercedes-Benz E-Class earns a C for fuel cost among premium Sedans.
+The 2026 Mercedes-Benz E-Class lands in the middle of its segment among premium Sedans.
 NHTSA has no recall campaigns on file for this vehicle.

 - Starting MSRP